 • CPCs often try to delay scheduling appointments to push people beyond the point at which they can obtain an abortion.

-• Their websites appear unbiased.
-They will often co-opt medical language and commonly employ phrases related to choice and autonomy.
-Nowhere on their sites do they disclose their religious affiliations or funding sources.
+Websites appear unbiased and often co-opt medical language with pro-choice rhetoric related to choice and autonomy.
+They do not disclose religious affiliations or funding sources.

-• They are often co-located near actual abortion clinics, sometimes adopting similar signage TO TRY to trick patients into coming to their building instead.
+Usually co-located near real abortion clinics and use similar signage TO TRY and mislead patients into entering their building instead.

 Jennifer Lincoln, MD: How to Spot Anti-Abortion ‘‘Crisis Pregnancy’ Centers